 - Inaccuracy or omission of data: BRL 500 to BRL 1,500 per inconsistency

 But the greater risk is the tax adjustment: without documentation, the tax authority can arbitrate the applicable method and margin — generally against the taxpayer.
-The ex officio fine on the adjustment is 75% to 150% of the tax (Lei 9.430/96).
+The ex officio fine on the adjustment is 75% of the tax, increased to 100% (fraud/collusion) and 150% only in recidivism (Law 9,430/96, am.
+Law 14,689/2023).

 References and official sources